ddc-java-10/android-project-proposal-mmorlang/docs/index.md

 ## Stretch goals/possible enhancements

-My stretch goal will be to explore the possibility of connecting to SMS and calling portions of the phone and generating an automatic response.
-Another would be an option you can set would be that certain keywords can be entered on the side opposite of the user in case of emergencies to allow a notificaion through.
+My stretch goal will be to explore the possibility of connecting to SMS and calling portions of the phone that would generate a automatic response when you have certain times scheduled.
+Another would be an option you can set would be that certain keywords can be entered in case of emergencies to allow a notificaion through.